unsaved/relames/readme.txt

-This is Axis Data Management's modern build of the 'relames' RelaxNG+Schematron-capable validator from Sun's MSV project.
+This is Axis Data Management's modern build of the 'relames' RELAX-NG- + Schematron-capable validator from Sun's MSV project.
 This project, https://github.com/unsaved/relames, is an indirect fork of the 'relames' portion of the much more comprehensive project https://github.com/kohsuke/msv .